Crime

 o

-police” seeks to criminalize thought and non politically correct
+criminalize thought and non politically correct thinking.

 o